 To me, ATT&CK becomes an overlay we can apply to all sorts of threat intelligence.
 It’s not so much a different source as a multiplier.
 If we were to receive threat intelligence suggesting a particular threat actor was known to survive reboots on macOS target systems, we could seek any (likely all) of the techniques that fall under Persistence in the macOS ATT&CK technique matrix to identify different ways that threat actor accomplishes their goals.
 This is obviously just one example among dozens.
 With ATT&CK as a component of threat hunting, we don’t so much gain a tool; rather, we gain an entirely new dimension to all existing and future tools.

 It provides a way to communicate attacker behavior that goes beyond an IOC.
 This drives behavioral-based detection, which in and of itself does make it a bit different.
 I think it helps get to an answer faster when something strange is seen.
 Hunters and defenders can quickly pivot to ATT&CK and focus solely on the techniques seen for the cycle of the attack.

-Q: What should attendees familiarize themselves with prior to the September 20 webinar so they can immediately begin implementing what they learn?
+Q: What should attendees familiarize themselves with prior to the threat hunting webinar so they can immediately begin implementing what they learn?

 Well, an obvious one is that you should poke around the ATT&CK site!
 If you want to get your hands dirty and you’re not already familiar with it, I’d also start to play around with a SIEM platform like the Elastic Stack (ELK) or Splunk (pick your favorite) and get a test VM to start collecting logs into it.
 Nothing is better than hands-on experience.